 Motiv Smart Ring

-If you believe fitness trackers have always traded style for function, the new Motiv smart ring is for you.
-It’s a fitness tracker that’s shaped like a ring.
+If you believe fitness trackers have always traded style for function, then the new Motiv smart ring will make you think again.
+It’s a fitness tracker that’s one of a kind and is shaped like a ring.

-Designed to be worn 24/7, it measures your active minutes, heart rate, calories burned, distance covered, sleep pattern and step count.
+Designed to be worn 24/7, it measures your active minutes, heart rate, step count, distance covered, calories burned, and sleep pattern.
 Made of ultralight titanium, not only is it waterproof up to 5 ATM, it will look stylish on your finger too.

 Meet Kuri, a little home robot with a cheerful personality.
-Essentially a mobile security camera with smart-home control capabilities, Kuri can roam your home checking on your kids and pets when you’re not around.
+Essentially a mobile security camera with smart-home control capabilities, Kuri acts lie a nanny and can roam your home checking on your kids and pets when you’re not around.

-Kuri is quick to learn a home’s floor plan, capture photos and videos with its eyes, recognise faces and is equipped with sound detection technology.
+Kuri is quick to learn a home’s floor plan, capture photos and videos with its onboard camera, has face recognition and sound detection.
 A gizmo to reassure any working parent.

-Plenty of companies came out swinging against Apple in the aftermath, but Motorola last month released the VerveOnes, which are some of the most attractive wireless earbuds we’ve seen.
+Plenty of companies came out swinging against Apple in the aftermath, but Motorola were the ones to put their money where their mouth is last month and released the VerveOnes.

 They’ll work with iOS and Android devices, giving them a universal edge.
 Allegedly have eight hours of battery life (the AirPods only claim five), are splash-proof, lightweight and deliver impeccable sound quality—all for $149, which is still slightly less expensive than the AirPods.